-Administrators, teachers, and other professional personnel may question a student regarding the student's own conduct or the conduct of other students.
-In the context of school discipline, students have no claim to the right not to incriminate themselves.
+District officials may question a student regarding the student's own conduct or the conduct of other students.
+In the context of school discipline, students may not refuse to answer questions based on a right not to incriminate themselves.

-For provisions pertaining to student questioning by law enforcement officials or other lawful authorities, see GRA(LOCAL).
+For provisions pertaining to student questioning by law enforcement officials or other state or local governmental authorities, see GRA(LOCAL).

-Desks, lockers, and similar items are the property of the District and are provided for student use as a matter of convenience.
-Lockers and desks are subject to blanket searches or inspections by District administrators.
-Searches or inspections may be conducted at any time and without notice.
-Students shall be fully responsible for the security and contents of desks or lockers assigned to them.
-Students shall make certain that lockers are locked and that the keys or combinations are not given to others.
-Students shall not place or keep in a desk or locker any article or material prohibited by law, District policy, or the Student Code of Conduct.
-Students shall be held responsible for any prohibited items found in their desks or lockers.
+Desks, lockers, District-provided technology, and similar items are the property of the District and are provided for student use as a matter of convenience.
+District property is subject to search or inspection at any time without notice.
+Students have no expectation of privacy in District property.
+Students shall be fully responsible for the security and contents of District property assigned to them.
+No student shall place or keep in a desk, locker, District-provided technology, or similar item any article or material prohibited by law, District policy, or the Student Code of Conduct.
+Students shall be responsible for any prohibited item found in District property provided to the student.